 Joseph Cerreta

-Dr. Cerreta developed a UAS emergency management response capability with the Oklahoma Department of Emergency Management, which also resulted in the National Weather Service’s use of UAS live-stream data specifically for tornado damage assessment for the first time in NWS history.
-He also co-developed a UAS for Public Safety integration program to stand up newly formed UAS aviation units in public safety entities, including the Daytona Beach Police Department.
+Dr. Cerreta played a key role in developing the Oklahoma Department of Emergency Management’s UAS emergency response capability, which enabled the National Weather Service to use live UAS data for tornado damage assessment, the first instance of its kind in NWS history.
+He also co-developed a UAS public safety integration program that helped establish new aviation units for agencies including the Daytona Beach Police Department.

 • Ph.D. - Doctor of Philosophy in Business Administration, Northcentral University